 Myth 4: Remote workers are unproductive

 While there are disadvantages to remote working (you can read more about the advantages and disadvantages here), unproductive workers is not one of them.
 In fact, studies have found the exact opposite.
 A two year study by Stanford found that working at home increased productivity by 13%!
 In addition to higher productivity, remote workers also express higher job satisfaction.
 Happy workers are productive workers.
 Want to know how remote working can work with your team?
-Read our article for some tips!
+Read our article on remote working for some tips!

 Let us know about any other engagement myths that we might have missed!
+If you are looking for a software to better understand how engaged your employees are, check out Pavestep’s employee survey feature.